• Skip to primary navigation

 The owners of the cargo could be liable as well, or the company or entity that purchased the cargo and are its ultimate destination.

-With all these potential complexities your most powerful ally is a determined and tenacious attorney, like New Jersey motorcycle accident attorney Lee Gaber.
+With all these potential complexities your most powerful ally is a determined and tenacious attorney, like New Jersey motorcycle accident attorney The Cycle Attorney.

 If you’ve been in an accident with a commercial vehicle, you can’t afford to wait!
 Call the Cycle Attorney today at 888-292-5352 (888-cycle-law).